danahynes/KillSwitch/Firmware/README.md

 It may also get rewritten in C to support microcontrollers not supported by Arduino.

-The killswitch-firmware_x.x_xx.xx.xx.hex file is the compiled binary that is flashed onto the device.
+The killswitch-firmware_x.x.x.hex file is the compiled binary that is flashed onto the device.

 # -)